Impaired driving in Canada: Field sobriety tests

 If a police officer has a reasonable suspicion that a person has alcohol or drugs in their body, and that they have been operating or have had care or control of a vehicle within the past three hours, they can demand that that person perform physical coordination tests, referred to as Standardized Field Sobriety Tests (SFSTs).
 SFSTs are requested in order to allow the officer to establish "reasonable grounds" for making an approved instrument demand, by establishing that there is reasonable and probable cause which lies at the point where "point where credibly-based probability replaces suspicion".
 "Reasonable grounds" is necessary to sustain the use of evidence obtained from the approved instrument demand, blood demand, or drug evaluation demand, and thereby support a conviction based on that demand.

 Commentary varies on whether a suspect can refuse taking SFSTs in Canada.
 Some sources, especially official ones, indicate that the SFSTs are mandatory, whereas other sources are silent on FST testing.
-Canada Criminal Code § 254(2)(a) provides that, "If a peace officer has reasonable grounds to suspect that a person has alcohol or a drug in their body and that the person has, within the preceding three hours, operated a motor vehicle ... the peace officer may, by demand, require the person ... to perform forthwith physical coordination tests".
-The assertion regarding mandatory compliance with an SFST demand is based on "failure to comply with a demand", as an offence under § 254(5) of the Criminal Code, but it is unclear whether § 254(5) applies to refusal of SFSTs (provided the suspect agrees to take an approved instrument chemical test).
+Section 254(2)(a) of the Criminal Code provides that, "If a peace officer has reasonable grounds to suspect that a person has alcohol or a drug in their body and that the person has, within the preceding three hours, operated a motor vehicle ... the peace officer may, by demand, require the person ... to perform forthwith physical coordination tests."
+The assertion regarding mandatory compliance with an SFST demand is based on "failure to comply with a demand", as an offence under section 254(5) of the Criminal Code, but it is unclear whether section 254(5) applies to refusal of SFSTs (provided the suspect agrees to take an approved instrument chemical test).

 There are some reports that refusal to submit to an SFST can result in the same penalties as impaired driving.
 Nevertheless, it is unclear whether there has ever been a prosecution under this interpretation of "failure to comply with a demand" as applied to SFSTs.
-Canada Criminal Code § 254(1) and (5) addresses this, but only with respect to chemical testing (breath, blood, etc.)
+Sections 254(1) and (5) of the Criminal Code address this point, but only with respect to chemical testing (breath, blood, etc.)

 Of note, it is generally advised to comply with a demand to submit to the approved instrument chemical test.
 A legal challenge to sufficiency of "reasonable grounds" to submit to the approved instrument demand, blood demand, or drug evaluation demand, is typically addressed in court, under the Exclusionary Rule.